deleteman/makiavelo/README.markdown

 ###Small example

-Lets show how we would do a simple for for creating a <code>User</code> type entity:
+Let's show how we would do a simple for for creating a <code>User</code> type entity:

 ```php
 <?=form_for($this->entity)?>